werbenhu/registry/README.md

    -id string
         Service ID, cannot be empty
   -bind string
-        The address that the registry server used to communicate with other services (default ":7370").
+        The address used to register the service (default ":7370").
   -bind-advertise string
-        The address that the registry server will advertise to other services (default ":7370").
+        The address will advertise to other services (default ":7370").
   -addr string
         The address used for service discovery (default ":8080").
   -advertise string
-        The address that the registry server will advertise to client for service discover (default ":8080").
+        The address will advertise to client for service discover (default ":8080").
   -registries string
-        Registry server address, if it is the first one, it can be empty, and multiples are separated by commas.
+        Registry server addresses, it can be empty, and multiples are separated by commas.

 ```
 ## Starting registry server